 - Lists can be used to define locations of images.

 - Introducing Labels!

 - iOS App Updates - including limits and parametric domain restriction updates.

 - Calculator Colors - We've upgraded the current color palette in the graphing calculator to be bolder and even more beautiful.

 - iOS updates - Download our latest and greatest version of the Desmos Graphing Calculator app from the App Store.

 - Any teacher can edit a student name from their dashboard or from their class roster page.
+You can also sort your dashboards and class rosters by last name.
 Learn more.

 - We made Card Sort more delightful with new group styles and expand/collapse behavior.

 - Students now receive an alert on their homepage that takes them directly to the activity with the most recent unread feedback.

 - You can now select multiple student responses at once by selecting the checkboxes above their work in the Teacher View.
 You will be able to send feedback to all students selected, present selected students work right from the Teacher View, or save them as an album in Snapshots.

 - We updated our greeting page for student activities to show the signed in account name.
 If working with someone else, students can choose “Add their name” to show their partner’s name in that activity.